Using copyright material in education

 The scanning provisions within the licence also permit the creation of digital copies under certain terms but all copies must include a Copyright Notice and be reported to the CLA.

-Libraries and Learning and Innovation (LLI) therefore offers a centralised Digitisation Service whereby staff can request material to be scanned under this licence.
+Library Services therefore offer a centralised Digitisation Service whereby staff can request material to be scanned under this licence.

 Digital copies not created by the Digitisation Service are unlikely to meet the terms of the licence and will be in breach of copyright.
 Contact: firstname.lastname@example.org